interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 The Common Ledger API does not define a way to add or remove money from the ledger; the methods defined here always maintain a zero sum across all account balances.
 However, you can effectively add money to a ledger by transferring it from an "issuer" account whose balance is allowed to go negative.

 A transfer object contains the fields from the following table.
-Some fields are _Server-provided_, meaning they cannot be set directly by clients.
-Fields that are "Optional" or "Server-provided" in the following table may be omitted by clients submitting transfer objects to the API, but **those fields are not optional to implement**.
+Some fields are _Ledger-provided_, meaning they cannot be set directly by clients.
+Fields that are "Optional" or "Ledger-provided" in the following table may be omitted by clients submitting transfer objects to the API, but **those fields are not optional to implement**.
 All fields, including the `memo` fields, must be implemented for the Common Ledger API to work properly.
 Fields of nested objects are indicated with a dot (`.`) character; no field names contain a dot literal.

 | Name                   | Type                 | Description                  |
 |:-----------------------|:---------------------|:-----------------------------|